 where $p(v)$ is a smooth function with $p^\prime(v) <0$ and $p^{\prime \prime}(v) >0$.
-Equations (\ref{1}), (\ref{2}) describe different situations of physical interest.
-For instance, in the case of isoentropic fluid dynamics in lagrangian coordinates, $v$ denotes the specific volume, $u$ the lagrangian velocity and $p(v)$ the pressure.
+Equations in (\ref{1}) describe different situations of physical interest.
+For instance, in the case of isentropic fluid dynamics in Lagrangian coordinates, $v$ denotes the specific volume, $u$ the Lagrangian velocity and $p(v)$ the pressure.
 In what follows, we want to use our results in Section \ref{sec2} to find infinitely many solutions of the underlined class of systems.
 Firstly, according to \cite{olvernutku}, we notice that every $p$-system is Hamiltonian with respect to a first-order homogeneous operator in canonical form, i.e. $P^{ij}=\eta^{ij}\partial_x$.
 Indeed, (\ref{1}) can be re-written as